judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Wikipedia:** [List of Public Art in Dublin](https://en.wikipedia.org/wiki/List_of_public_art_in_Dublin)

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-molly-malone-statue.jpg alt="Judson stands in front of a statue of Molly Malone" description="Statue of Molly Malone in Dublin" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-molly-malone-statue.jpg alt="Judson stands in front of a statue of Molly Malone" description="Statue of Molly Malone in Dublin" %}

 back to top